 From July 1 to July 21, 2013, and from August 6 to August 15, 2013, the Company conducted a comprehensive follow-up exploration program over the best EM anomalies delineated from the MAG-EM survey.
-Fieldwork consisted of prospecting using portable electromagnetic survey equipment (Beep-MatTM and VLF) and grab sampling over of the Manicouagan graphitic corridor as well as follow-up prospecting in other areas of the claim block.
+Fieldwork consisted of prospecting using portable electromagnetic survey equipment (Beep-Mat[TM] and VLF) and grab sampling over of the Manicouagan Ouest graphitic corridor (MOGC) as well as follow-up prospecting in other areas of the claim block.
 Thirty-three (33) grab samples were collected from outcrops, sub crops and boulders.
 They were sent to ALS Minerals in Val d'Or for preparation and then to ALS in Vancouver for graphitic carbon (Cg) and total sulphides analysis using LECO induction and for 48 multi-element analysis using ICP methods.
 Twelve (12) of which host grades in excess of 5.00% Cg (range: 6.33% to 56.10% Cg).
 The remaining 21 grab samples show Cg grades below 5.00%.
 With respect to the QA/QC program, 10% of blanks and standards were introduced.
-This work helped to more accurately delineate the Manicouagan Ouest graphitic corridor and help to design a trenching and channel sampling program.
+This work helped to more accurately delineate the limits of the Manicouagan Ouest graphitic corridor which in turn facilitated the design a trenching and channel sampling program.

-From September 17 to October 5, 2013, the Company completed a trenching program on the Manicouagan-Ouest showing to confirm thickness and grade of the mineralized zone.
+From September 17 to October 5, 2013, the Company completed a trenching program on the Manicouagan-Ouest graphite showing to confirm thickness and grade of the mineralized zone.
 Two trenches were dug on previously delineated targets and named MO-TR-01 and MO-TR-02.
 The contract was awarded to IOS Services Géoscientifiques Inc. of Chicoutimi, Québec and supervised on site by the Company.